-Through Australia funding, GGGI is supporting the GoPNG to achieve Inclusive Climate Resilient Green Growth in PNG’s provinces since 2019.
-The broader vision underpinning this project is to eventually see inclusive CRGG priorities be systematically mainstreamed into the regular planning, budgeting and project management systems of provincial governments in all 22 provinces of PNG.
+Through Australia Government funding, GGGI is supporting the GoPNG to achieve inclusive Climate-Resilient Green Growth (CRGG) in PNG’s provinces since 2019.
+The broader vision underpinning this project is to eventually see inclusive CRGG priorities be systematically mainstreamed into the regular planning, budgeting, and project management systems of provincial governments in all 22 provinces of PNG.

-For this four-year project the anticipated end outcomes are that PNG is planning for climate resilient green growth in multiple sectors and provinces and is delivering green growth projects with leveraged finance.
+For this four-year project, the anticipated end outcomes are that PNG is planning for CRGG in multiple sectors and provinces and is delivering green growth projects with leveraged finance.